 Owning a small business website, you’d always have the urge to keep track of the analytics of your website.
 You’d wish to know the number of visitors to your website, number of clicks per minute, an origin of your website viewers, the most focused reading content in your website, and so on.

 WordPress.com does provide this stats feature, but it does not support third-party analytics such as Google Analytics which is crucial.
 When you upgrade to a self – hosted website, you can get these options successfully done by installing conversion optimization and A/B testing services.

 10.You Want To Experiment And Tinker Your Site

 Apart from seriously using the website for all revenue – generating purposes, you may also want to experiment and have fun with your website to try out how things work.
 Every now and then, you may develop an interest towards tinkering your site as it’s your own property.

-But, unfortunately, WordPress.com is not a place for you to learn things by your own and test things more like a self – hosted website.
-A self – hosted website becomes a great platform to tinker because it provides license and encourages a huge community of uses who can learn from each other, help each other and create new themes and designs for the website platform.
+But, unfortunately, WordPress.com is not a place for you to learn things on your own and test things more like a self – hosted website.
+A self – hosted website becomes a great platform to tinker because it provides license and encourages a huge community of users who can learn from each other, help each other and create new themes and designs for the website platform.
 It helps you connect with this community through numerous official event, Facebook groups and official forums all over the globe.